AhmedSalam24/AhmedSalam24/README.md

 # Ahmed Salam

 Welcome to my GitHub profile!
-I'm Ahmed Salam, a passionate Data Scientist and Data Analyst with a strong background in Electrical and Computer Engineering.
-I specialize in machine learning, data analysis, and visualization, with a particular focus on solving real-world problems through data-driven insights.
+I'm Ahmed Salam, a passionate Data Scientist and Data Analyst with a strong background in Computer Engineering.
+I specialize in data analysis, data visualization, and machine learning, with a particular focus on solving real-world problems through data-driven insights.

 ## 🌟 About Me